heutelbeck/sapl-policy-engine/sapl-documentation/2_4_PolicyStructure.md

 ### Effect

-The effect is either `permit` or `deny`.
+The effect is `permit`, `deny`, or `suspend`.
 It determines the vote the policy casts when it is applicable, i.e., when all conditions in the body are satisfied.

+- `permit` casts a vote to grant access.
+- `deny` casts a vote to terminally deny access.
+- `suspend` casts a vote to pause access without terminating the subscription.
+Streaming PEPs that support suspension stop forwarding data while keeping the subscription alive, so a later `permit` resumes the flow.
+One-shot PEPs that cannot suspend treat `suspend` as `deny`.
+See [Authorization Decisions](../2_3_AuthorizationDecisions/) for the PEP-side behaviour.

 {: .note }
 > Since multiple policies can be applicable and the combining algorithm can be chosen, it might make a difference whether there is an explicit `deny` policy or whether there is just no permitting policy for a certain situation.
+The same applies to `suspend`.

 ```sapl-demo
 policy "allow doctors to read patient records"